gigya/AndroidDemo/README.md

 - gigya_api_key : your api key
 - api_domain : au1, eu1, ru1 or us1
 - facebook_app_id : your app id for Facebook

+**Important - Google login** : in order to authorize Google login, you will need to generate a signing certificate (otherwise, the error "Operation cancelled" will appear).
+Please follow this guide : https://developers.google.com/drive/android/auth#generate_the_signing_certificate_fingerprint_and_register_your_application.
+If no Google+ app is set up, please read: http://developers.gigya.com/display/GD/Google